kmaaallen/simon-game/documentation/logic.md

 #### Game Logic
 1) The start button is in OFF state (i.e false) when page is first opened.

-I also set the startStatus to an inital value of false as I didn't want the game to start as soon as the page was loaded.:
+I also set the startStatus to an inital value of false as I didn't want the game to start as soon as the page was loaded:
 <pre><code>var gameData = {
     powerStatus : false,
     startStatus : false